 Riding the route is free anytime, but if you want to get on the official ITT Leaderboard, you will need to register for $40.
 Everyone who registers will also receive the most up-to-date route map, a Death March Revival t-shirt, and a Death March Revival patch (assuming you finish).
-Your registration fee also counts towards the special invitational race that we'll hold the first Saturday in November for the top 50 finishers of each of our ITTs!
+Your registration fee also counts towards the Fall Invitational race (and special awards!) that we'll hold the first Saturday in November for the top 50 finishers of each of our ITTs.

 Mulberry Gap also has a wide variety of awesome lodging options, from primitive camping to luxury cabins and everything in between.
 Make a weekend of it at Mulberry Gap!
 Click here to book your lodging!